-A Guide to the Best of Houston’s Asiatown
+Discover All the Hidden Gems of Houston’s Asiatown

 Teo Chew Temple is a Buddhist temple open to visitors who want to admire the architecture and learn about the story behind this Asiatown treasure.

-Houston’s Asiatown is an eclectic, multicultural jumble of restaurants, cafes, grocery stores, retail centers, and much more, spanning over six square miles along and around Bellaire Boulevard.
-It’s the ultimate choose-your-own foodie adventure, from baked goods and rolled ice cream, to hot pot, barbecue, or dim sum.
-And that list is just an appetizer.
+Houston's Asiatown is an eclectic, multicultural jumble of restaurants, cafes, grocery stores, and retail centers spanning over six square miles along and around Bellaire Boulevard.
+It’s the ultimate choose-your-own food adventure, from baked goods and rolled ice cream to hot pot and dim sum.

-But the Asiatown we know and love today, in all its sprawling glory, is a relative newcomer to the city scene, finding new footing in 1983 on the stretch of Bellaire Boulevard from about Gessner Road to State Highway 6.
-Before then, Asiatown was an immigrant enclave in East Downtown, serving as a hub for Cantonese immigrants who experienced similar racial discrimination as neighboring Black and Hispanic communities.
-Established in the 1930s, the original Asiatown was a thriving community…until it wasn’t.
-The highway-locked neighborhood eventually outgrew its space, thus leading the Asian American community to the city’s far southwest corner.
-Today, traces of the once-vibrant community still remain, like the fading blue and red Kim Hung Market, or the massive, longstanding Kim Son restaurant.
+But the neighborhood we know and love today, in all its sprawling glory, is a relative newcomer to the city.
+Houston’s original Chinatown was in East Downtown, which served as a hub for Cantonese immigrants who experienced similar racial discrimination as neighboring Black and Latino communities.
+Established in the 1930s, Old Chinatown was a thriving community…until it wasn’t.
+The highway-locked neighborhood eventually outgrew its space, leading the Asian American community to migrate west.
+Today, traces of the once-vibrant Chinatown remain, like the fading blue and red Kim Hung Market, or the massive, longstanding Kim Son restaurant.

 Eat Like a Local